microsoft/AdaptiveCards/specs/elements/Input.Text.md

 ### Accessibility
 The `label` property should be set as the accessibility text when present.
 If the `label` property is not present, the `placeholder` property should be used instead if present.

+### Input Validation
+ If the input has `isRequired` true, and the card has `showRequiredInputHints`, the input should be marked with a * in the host's `attention` color.
+The * should be placed on the label in the case where the label is set, and otherwise be placed next to the input box.

+ The `regex`, `isRequired`, and `maxLength` properties should be validated for this input type.
+If possible, `maxLength` should be enforced by providing a control that does not allow the user to enter more than the maximum number of characters.
+For the other properties (and for `maxLength` if that's not possible), the validation should take place as follows:

+ - Validate the input when it loses focus for the first time.
+ - Once the field has been marked invalid, validate on each keystroke so the user can see when it becomes valid.

+ If the input does not pass validation, it should be outlined in the host's `attention` color, and the `errorMessage` should be displayed below the input.